wangguohao-github/project_gazebo_aruco/docs/simulation/installation.md

 ./docker/docker_vnc_start.bash
 ```

-After building for a while, this will say that it has started the VNC server
+After building for a while, this will say that it has started the VNC server.

+> Note in some instances, the first time you build it it may time out.
+Run it again and it should finish its build.

 Go into a browser and navigate to `https://127.0.0.1:6080` and press `connect`.
 This will drop you into an ubunut22.04 desktop environment with all the things you need!